Viktor Bout–Brittney Griner prisoner exchange: Release

 Bout was released back to Russia on December 8, 2022, after spending a total of fourteen years and nine months in custody, including 3,823 days at the United States Penitentiary, Marion in the southern Illinois city of Marion, Illinois.
 Once confirmation came that the prisoner exchange excluded Whelan, President Biden said, "While we have not yet succeeded in securing Paul's release, we have not given up; we will not give up".
 Another American detained in Russia, Marc Fogel, was also not released in the swap.
+Though, Fogel was later released on February 11, 2025 in exchange for Russian cyber criminal Alexander Vinnik.

 Sarah Krivanek, an American detained for a domestic violence dispute, had received attention from People magazine, and was deported from Russia on the same day of Griner's release, after the U.S. Embassy had loaned her the money for her plane ticket.

 The BBC and Khaleej Times reported that Saudi Crown Prince Mohammed bin Salman and United Arab Emirates President Mohamed bin Zayed Al Nahyan had claimed to have "played a leading role in mediation efforts", but that "the White House denied any mediation had been involved".
 The exchange itself occurred at Al Bateen Executive Airport in Abu Dhabi, with Russian media playing video of the swap showing the prisoners passing within a few feet of each other during the exchange.
 In an interview with Maria Butina shortly thereafter, Bout said that he spoke to Griner, wishing her luck, and that he felt that she was "positively inclined" towards him in their brief encounter.

 Following the exchange, Griner was flown to San Antonio, Texas, for an evaluation of her health at Brooke Army Medical Center.